aruvi009/React-BasePack/README.md

 ## 🧐 About <a name = "about"></a>

-This is a custome project extended from the create-react-app generated environment.
+This is a custom project extended from the create-react-app generated environment.
 To suit my development style, I have added some custom node modules and folder structure.

 ## 🏁 Getting Started <a name = "getting_started"></a>